 A sign outside of Busan Station

-It is safe to take a solo trip to Busan.
+It is very safe to take a solo trip to Busan.
 South Korea frequently ranks as one of the safest places in the world, and Busan has less nightlife than Seoul, so it sees less crime than Korea’s capital.

 When solo traveling, you should remain vigilant and share your itinerary with others.
-However, solo travelers can have peace of mind when traveling to Busan.
+However, solo travelers can have peace of mind when solo traveling to Busan.
 It is a large city, but its innovative urban design and proximity to nature make it an ideal city to visit.

 Where Should You Stay During Your Seoul Solo Trip?